hplieninger/researchCompendium/README.md

 ## A Research Compendium is Great

-A research compendium is a bundle of files and folders, that contains all the data, code, and writing with respect to a research project.
+A research compendium is a bundle of files and folders, which contains all the data, code, and writing with respect to a research project.
 A compendium in the form of an R package has several advantages: